 Hello!
-I am a certified Yoga Teacher, Mindfulness and Meditation facilitator/guide, and a Reiki Healing Practitioner (Master/Teacher).
-I am a former special education school social worker and trauma therapist/survivor advocate.
+I am a former mental health clinician, certified Yoga Teacher, Mindfulness and Multi-Modality Meditation facilitator/guide, and a Reiki Healing Practitioner (Usui Holy Fire Master/Teacher).

-I completed my Master of Social Work graduate degree through the University of Michigan in 2007, learned and began facilitating Mindfulness Meditation in 2012, and completed both my yoga teacher training (through Yoga Works) and Reiki Mastership in the spring of fall of 2017.
-I currently teach in studios on both the east and west side (St. Clair Shores and Ferndale), and travel to students within 5-7 miles of those areas for private sessions.
+I completed my Master of Social Work degree through the University of Michigan in 2007, learned and began facilitating Mindfulness Meditation in 2012, and completed both my yoga teacher training (through Yoga Works) and Reiki Mastership in early 2017.
+I currently teach in studios on both the east and west side (St. Clair Shores, Sterling Heights, and Ferndale), and often travel to students within 5-7 miles of those areas for private sessions.

-I enjoy making yoga accessible to even the most intimidated beginner, and I love to watch the growth students experience as they gain confidence and ease stress in their lives both on and off their mats and meditation pillows.
-I really love how my clinical/mental health background guides my ability to really show up for people with deep empathy, compassion, and relatability.
+I am a Trauma Informed teacher and dedicated student of the internationally renown Dianne Bondy, Founder and CEO of "Yoga For Everyone".
+My teaching is inclusive, highly adaptive, and personally customized to each individual student.
+I am committed to making yoga accessible to even the most intimidated beginner, and I love to watch the growth students experience as they gain confidence and ease stress in their lives both on and off their mats!
+I really love how my clinical/mental health background guides my ability to really show up and hold space for people with deep empathy, compassion, and relatability.

 I’m looking forward to connecting soon!